Guiding Principles

 Perry Phillips’ focus and passion has been organizational design/development, program/project planning and management in the agricultural-environmental sector for over 20 years.
 Environmentally sustainable agriculture, land use management, localized food production and community-based leadership have been central in Perry’s career.
 He lives on his farm in Smoky Lake County, Alberta.

-• Keleigh Cormier, FCMC
+Keleigh Cormier, FCMC

 CO-FOUNDER

-Connect for Food is offered exclusively through
+Connect for Food projects are administered exclusively through